 The average speed on the main roads (Jl.
 Bypass…) is around 60-70 km/h and on the roads around 40 km/h.
 Most of the scooters can reach the 80 km/h.
 Do not feel obligated to drive 70 km/h on the main roads.
 Just drive the speed you like, but when this is slower than the others, make sure you stay on the left side of the road, so others can easily pass you on the right.
 However, do not drive on the very left side, because here are most of the holes, bumps, gravel and especially dogs.

-You need a driving license when you would like to drive and rent a scooter in Indonesia.
+You need a driving license when you would like to rent and/or drive a scooter in Indonesia.
 Usually your national driving license is not valid, so make sure you buy an international driving license before you go to Indonesia.
-Usually these licenses are valid for one year.
+Usually these international licenses are valid for one year.

 5. Use your signals